davidrbourke/DVA-C02/ELB & ASG.md

 #### Cool Down Period

-After an scaling event is triggered, there is a period of time to see what the impact of the scaling event is, before making any decisions to auto-scale again.
+After a scaling event is triggered, there is a period of time to see what the impact of the scaling event is, before making any decisions to auto-scale again.

 ### Good Scaling Metrics